Skip to Main Content

 Automation tools in incident response provide a consistent process for documenting and profiling the incident, scoring that incident against applicable laws, and generating incident specific guidance and decision-support.

-Track Trends and Improve
+Track trends and improve

 Track trends in incident categories and root causes.
 Learn from these incidents.
 Accurately identifying weaknesses in your systems, departments or processes can reduce the number of incidents and your organizational risk.